 What are the five stages of grief?

-Presented in the book by Elisabeth Kubler Ross has long been accepted as the basis for most grief recovery groups.
+Presented in the book by Elisabeth Kubler Ross, this list of the five stages of grief has long been accepted as the basis for most grief recovery groups.
 Some break it into seven stages.

 These stages of grief that she identified actually were first published with the intent to assist a patient deal with approaching death.
 The utilization of these stages in grief recovery became popular as a method of choice when grief recovery groups were surfacing.